-What if I do not receive Pension Credit Guarantee, Income Support, income-based Jobseeker's Allowance or income related Employment and Support Allowance?
-If you do not get Pension Credit Guarantee, income Support, income-based JSA or income related
+What if I do not receive Pension Credit Guarantee, Income Support, income-based Jobseeker's Allowance, on Maximum Universal Credit or Income related Employment and Support Allowance?

-Employment and Support Allowance, the council has to work out if you can get LCTS and if so, how much you can get.
+If you do not get Pension Credit Guarantee, income Support, income-based JSA, maximum Universal Credit or income related Employment and Support Allowance, the council has to work out if you can get LCTS and if so, how much you can get.

-To do this, the Council works out your maximum Council Tax Support, and then compares your needs - called the living allowances or applicable amount - with your resources (your income and capital).
+To do this, the Council works out your maximum LCTS, and then compares your needs - called the living allowances or applicable amount - with your resources (your income and capital).